-The FSM National Government led by Office of Environment and Emergency Management (OEEM) may provide technical support, manpower, supplies, equipment, and funding as authorized by the President.
+The FSM National Government led by the Department of Environment, Climate Change and Emergency Management (DECEM) may provide technical support, manpower, supplies, equipment, and funding as authorized by the President.

-The Director of Chuuk Disaster and Emergency Operations Center (CDEOC) in collaboration with OEEM will ensure that projects funded by international partners and other foreign donors are implemented in accordance with state and national regulations and priorities.
+The Director of the Chuuk Disaster and Emergency Operations Center (CDEOC) in collaboration with FSM DECEM will ensure that projects funded by international partners and other foreign donors are implemented in accordance with state and national regulations and priorities.